Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

     uint256 favoriteNumber; // storage variable: it's stored in a place called "Storage"

     function store(uint256 _favoriteNumber) public {
-        favoriteNumber = _favoriteNumber; // favorite number variable is updated with the value that is contained into `_favoriteNumber`
+        // favorite number variable is updated with the value that is contained into `_favoriteNumber` favoriteNumber = _favoriteNumber;
     }
 }
 ```

 The content of the function is placed within the curly brackets `{}`.
-The prefix `_` before `_favoriteNumber` is used to emphasise that the *local* variable `_favoriteNumber` is a **different** variable from the *state* variable `favoriteNumber`.
+The prefix `_` before `_favoriteNumber` is used to emphasise that the _local_ variable `_favoriteNumber` is a **different** variable from the _state_ variable `favoriteNumber`.
 This helps prevent potential confusion when dealing with different variables with similar names in complex codebases.

 ## Deploying the Smart Contract